 Unexpected health expenses of the child.
 The child may suddenly develop a disease, or be injured or disabled, and thereby incur more health costs.
 Insurance for the child may become more expensive, and incidental costs can become significantly higher.
 While judges attempt to anticipate a child’s future medical expenses during the initial child support hearing, this isn’t always possible, so a modification may be needed.

 Higher paying job.
 The parent who is paying child support may get a promotion or make a career change resulting in higher pay, and therefore an increased ability to financially support the child.
 But this works the other way as well: the parent receiving child support may suddenly have a higher income due to a better job.
-Either way, higher-income can justify a request to modify child support.
+Either way, higher income can justify a request to modify child support.

 These are just some of the reasons for modifying child support.
 The important thing is to take action as soon as you realize that either your needs as the receiving parent or your financial means as the paying parent, will soon be changing.
+Orlando Family Team is here to assist you with your child support modification needs throughout Orange County, Volusia County, and the greater Florida area.

 How Is Child Support Modified In Florida?